FAQ

 Explore frequently asked questions and answers.

-Who is Carbon Measures?
+What is Carbon Measures?

 Carbon Measures is a global coalition representing major businesses from diverse industries and geographies establishing a more accurate carbon accounting framework and driving market-based solutions to reduce emissions at the lowest cost.